 Remember that the first 2 minutes of a presentation – when you’re probably at your most nervous are also are the point at which you have the audience’s fullest attention, experienced presenters and salespeople learn how to use this ‘golden time’ to full effect, because they know that when all else is forgotten, the audience can’t help but remember the first bit.

 I don’t generally recommend fully scripted presentations unless you absolutely have to for regulatory or legal requirements, but I would recommend getting your start down to a perfect tee.
 Why?
 For the reasons outlined above.
 You have your audience at your mercy.
-They’re still settling down, arranging their pens, smiling at people they haven’t seen in days, they’re not really expecting to getstart well much out of the next hour, even less the first bit that is usually fully of apologies, agendas and dull stuff.
+They’re still settling down, arranging their pens, smiling at people they haven’t seen in days, they’re not really expecting to get much out of the next hour, even less the first bit that is usually fully of apologies, agendas and dull stuff.
 Save that for later.
 Hit them now with a proper, Shakespearian prologue.
 Shakespeare knew that his audiences (like yours) are impatient, unforgiving and restless.
 You have to grab them at the very start, before the lights go down.
 Once you’ve done that, you’re flying into the sunniest of clear skies then all you have to do is tell your story.
 Your word-perfect start has shut them up, grabbed their attention, piqued their interest and put you in control.

 Here are 10 other things you can do to help you start really well in your next presentation –